-- Walking in confidently and smiling. - A firm, confident handshake.

-- Sitting comfortably but upright.
+- · Walking in confidently and smiling. - A firm, confident handshake. - Look at the person asking questions.
+If there is more than one interviewer, you will need to include each person by looking at them too as you answer. - Sitting comfortably but upright.
 Don't be afraid to shift position during the interview.
 Sitting absolutely still could seem a little unnatural. - Avoid fidgeting it is usually best to keep your hands on your lap unless you are using them to illustrate an answer. - Try not to be too flamboyant if you do use hand gestures.